Inventory turnover rate

 Implementation of the Theory of Constraints solution for the inventory management in the chain of supplies will help to accelerate the inventory turnover rate.
 The main tool is the Dynamic Buffer Management (DBM), which allows to optimize the inventory level, have no surplus of goods, and at the same time, to always have the right product in the right place at the right time.
 This tool is so unique as it simultaneously affects the numerator (Sales) of our Inventory Turnover Formula and the denominator (Inventory).
 Thanks to its implementation, the company solves both management tasks at the same time.

-You can read more about the Dynamic Buffer Management in the article, as well as find out about the automated system ABM Cloud stock management, designed for the inventory management with help of the DBM methods.
+You can read more about the Dynamic Buffer Management in the article, as well as find out about the automated system ABM Inventory, designed for the inventory management with help of the DBM methods.